 The variable names are prefixed with

-This feature currently does not support Pull Requests from fork repositories.
-Any Pull Requests from fork repositories are ignored.
-Read more.
+- Pull requests from fork repositories.
+Pull Requests from fork repositories are ignored.

 Given that GitLab creates 2 pipelines, if changes are pushed to a remote branch that